sergiog23/academic-kickstart/content/publication/Birthday/index.md

 ## Plan
 Plan is pretty simple..
 Wake up 5:30am drive to White Rock Lake (fav running place) it is where I previously ran my farthest distance up to date which was about 18.2 miles.
 It is about 9 miles around the lake.
 So my plan is to run 2 miles east and then run 2 miles west (to get back to my starting point where I left my car) then basically do two laps which is about 22 miles!
 ## Goals
+To finish!
+I do not care about time
+## Preparation
+I was in decent shape before this run and I felt that I could hopefully finish under 4 hours!